Skip to main content

 Enable deploy rollbacks

-If deploy rollbacks are configured for your installtion, you can enable them in individual Deployments through the Deployment Settings page.
+If deploy rollbacks are configured for your installation, you can enable them in individual Deployments through the Deployment Settings page.

 1. In the Software UI, open your Deployment.